 A methodology under development here is to implement a Land Data Assimilation System (LDAS), which consists of land-surface models (uncoupled from an atmospheric model) forced with observations, and thus not affected by NWP forcing biases.
 This research is being implemented using existing Surface Vegetation Atmosphere Transfer Schemes (SVATS) by NOAA, NASA/GSFC, NCAR, Princeton University, and the University of Washington at 1/8th-degree resolution across central North America and at 1/4th-degree resolution globally to evaluate these critical science questions.
 These LDAS systems have been run retrospectively starting in January 1979 and continue in near real-time, and are forced with precipitation gauge observations, satellite data, radar precipitation measurements, and output from numerical prediction models.
 Model parameters are derived from the existing high-resolution vegetation and soil coverages.
 The model results support water resources applications, numerical weather prediction studies, numerous water and energy cycle investigations, and also serve as a foundation for interpreting satellite and ground-based observations.
 Eventually, observations (in situ or remotely-sensed) of LDAS storages (such soil moisture, temperature, snow) and fluxes (including evaporation, sensible heat flux, runoff) will be used to further validate and constrain the LDAS predictions using data assimilation techniques.

-GLDAS (Global LDAS), NLDAS (North American LDAS), NCA-LDAS (National Climate Assessment LDAS), and FLDAS (FEWS NET LDAS) data are produced by specific instances of the Land Information System (LIS) software framework for high-performance land-surface modeling and data assimilation developed within the Hydrological Sciences Laboratory here at NASA Goddard; these three instances of LIS are forced, respectively, by the GLDAS, NLDAS, and FLDAS archives of surface meteorological fields.
+GLDAS (Global LDAS), NLDAS (North American LDAS), NCA-LDAS (National Climate Assessment LDAS), and FLDAS (FEWS NET LDAS) data are produced by specific instances of the Land Information System (LIS) software framework for high-performance land-surface modeling and data assimilation developed within the Hydrological Sciences Laboratory here at NASA Goddard; these four instances of LIS are forced, respectively, by the GLDAS, NLDAS, NLDAS, and FLDAS archives of surface meteorological fields.

-GLDAS, NLDAS, and FLDAS datasets are distributed via multiple methods from the NASA GES DISC's Hydrology Data and Information Services Center (HDISC).
+GLDAS, NLDAS, NCA-LDAS, and FLDAS datasets are distributed via multiple methods from the NASA GES DISC's Hydrology Data and Information Services Center (HDISC).
 Users of these datasets are encouraged to join the LDAS mailing list for updates on new data releases, services, data reprocessing, and data delays or outages.